What To Know About Beets

 What To Know About Beets, Storing:

-To store, cut the greens off the beet at about 2″, so they don’t draw moisture and nutrients from the root end, leaving the excess to avoid excess bleeding.
+To store fresh beets, cut the greens off the beet at about 2″, so they don’t draw moisture and nutrients from the root end, leaving the two inches or so to avoid excess bleeding.
 Do not wash the beets.
-Place beets in a plastic bag, pushing out as much air as possible and store in the refrigerator.
-The cold will slow excess loss of nutrients.
+Place beets in a plastic bag, pushing out as much air as possible, and store in the refrigerator.
+The cold will slow loss of nutrients.
 Beets keep three to four weeks stored like this.
 Treat your beets gently; they look sturdy, but are quite delicate and bruising will cause excessive bleeding.

-If the beets or greens form condensation after refrigeration, remove from the bag after they’re cold, turn the bag inside out and return the beets or greens to now dry inside bag.
+If the beets or greens form condensation after refrigeration, remove them from the bag after they’re cold, turn the bag inside out, and return the beets or greens to the bag.

 Other methods of storage: